MobilityData/gtfs.org/docs/documentation/schedule/components/fares.md

 <div class="grid" markdown>

-This feature can be used to create rules that are useful to represent fares differentiated based on the time of the day or the day of the week, such as peak and off-peak fares and/or weekend fares.
+Time-based Fares is used to assign fares for specific time-of-day or day-of-week, such as peak and off-peak fares and/or weekend fares.

 | Files associated      | [fare_leg_rules.txt](/schedule/reference/#fare_leg_rulestxt)        | [timeframes.txt](/schedule/reference/#timeframestxt)       |
 |-----------------------|---------------------------------------------------------------------|------------------------------------------------------------|